Conservation and Cannabis: A Complex and Timely Matter for Bay Area Lands

-The March Gathering will be held on Thursday, March 16, 2017 at the Brower Center in downtown Berkeley.
+The Gathering will be held at the David Brower Center in downtown Berkeley.
 Doors open at 9:30am.
 The program starts at 10am and there will be ample time for Q&A with the audience.
 Lunch will be served from 12-1pm.
-We’ll be using #OSCvisitors to talk about the event on social.
+We’ll be using #OSCCannabis to talk about the event on social.

 Open Space Conference